satanworker/pizza_ng1/README.md

-Some pizza fun. run "npm install" and then "npm run dev" to run server
+Some pizza fun.
+I've found some interesting boilerplate with webpack and ES6, played with it around for a bit.
+So, run "npm install" (you may needa do it with sudo) and then "npm run dev" to run server.
+Navigate to localhost:8080 in your browser to check app.